 My last genuine post to Sina Weibo was 1st November 2015.
 The fake posts started on 8th November and continued (often at the rate of several per day) until mid-December, when for some reason new posts were (temporarily?) stopped.

 I discovered the problem a year later, and put up this Web page to try to let people know "silascambridge" isn't me and I do not endorse anything it says.
 Shortly thereafter, I discovered that my UK mobile number, which I thought had failed to bind to the Weibo account (I never received the original confirmation SMS, and assumed they couldn't send them to the UK), had in fact bound and could be used to get back into the account.
-However, I still haven't found any option to change the email address, so the intruder can get back in at any time.
+However, I still haven't found any option to change the 163.com email address used as a login name, so the intruder can get back in at any time.
 As I can't delete the Weibo account, I deleted all posts, pictures, etc, and tried to make it obvious that the account is not "mine" anymore.
 (I can't control what they add.)
 I'm still afraid there might be archives of the old version floating around somewhere.

 I also noticed that the amount of third-party advertising on Sina Weibo's website was much greater in 2016 than it was in 2010 (especially for those viewing it without logging in, which was not an option in 2010), leading me to doubt the wisdom of using such a platform for anything resembling serious thought, since it's not a particularly "peaceful" virtual environment now even if it might have been before.